-Rising in the peat flat beneath Druim na Feithe, and in the shadow of Glen Avon, the River Don flows 135km east to the sea in Aberdeen.
+Rising in the in the peat flat beneath Druim na Feithe, and in the shadow of Glen Avon, the River Don flows 135km east to the sea in Aberdeen.
 It's Scotland's 6th largest river, draining a catchment of around 1,300km2.

-The Don catchment contains one proposed PVA that falls across the National Park boundary, namely Heugh-Head (PVA 06/14).
+The Don catchment contains one PVA that falls across the National Park boundary, namely Heugh-Head (PVA 06/14) (Figure 40).
 There was a surface water flood in August 2006 affecting Strathdon, Waterside and Bellabeg when water ponded in low points of the road, with heavy rainfall and steep sloping fields to the south resulting in significant amounts of flood water.
-Most of the PVA's estimated annual average damages, which equate to £86,000, are associated with river flooding (91%).
+Most of the PVA's estimated annual average damages, which equate to £95,000, are associated with river flooding (92%) (Figure 39).
 These damages mostly affect residential properties (60%) (Scottish Environment Protection Agency, 2015).